What are tax credits?

 On this page we explain what working tax credits and child tax credits are, how they compare to benefits and how tax credits work.

 ⚠️ Universal Credit (UC) is a new benefit which will eventually replace tax credits, and some other social security benefits.
 Universal credit is now available across the UK and most people are no longer able to make a brand new claim for tax credits and are expected to claim UC (or pension credit) instead.
-Existing tax credit claimants are expected to be moved across to universal credit between November 2020 and September 2024.
-This follows a pilot involving no more than 10,000 people who will be moved between July 2019 and July 2020, although this may change due to the impacts of the coronavirus outbreak in the UK.
+Existing tax credit claimants are expected to be moved across to universal credit by September 2024 following a pilot exercise involving no more than 10,000 people, although this may change due to the impacts of the coronavirus outbreak in the UK.
 You can find out more about this in our universal credit section.

 What is working tax credit and child tax credit?

 There are two tax credits – child tax credit and working tax credit.
 You can claim one or both of them, depending on your household circumstances.
 HM Revenue & Customs (HMRC) deals with claims for tax credits.

 - Working tax credit (or WTC) is paid to people who work and are on a low income – it does not matter whether you are an employee or self-employed.
 You do not need to have children to get WTC.